altasDallas/shoes/README.md

  It has been created from scratch.
 All framwork created by Altas Huseyin.

- Run Project for Smoke test
+ Run Project for Smoke test:
- npm run test:smoke
+ "npm run test:smoke"

-Run Project for Regression test npm run test:regression
+Run Project for Regression test:
+ "npm run test:regression"

-Generate Allure report
+Generate Allure report:
- npm run report
+ "npm run report"